Yeehawlerz101/MMCCWeb2.2k18/Wordpress-on-Ubuntu.md

 ```
 sudo ufw allow in "Apache Full"
 ```
-* You now should be able to view the base html from apache from visiting your VM's IP address or domain.
+* You now should be able to view the base HTML from apache by visiting your VM's IP address or domain.
 ``` http://your_server_IP_address```
 ## Installing MySQL
 ```
-sudo apt-get install mysql-server
+sudo apt-get install MySQL-server
 ```
 * Enable secure settings for users.
 ```